ir-anthology/acl-anthology/HOWTODOCKER.md

 - map your local port 8000 to the port 8000 inside the docker container
 - mount your current working folder (which is assumed to be the ir-anthology folder) into the container at /ir-anthology
 - assign the name `ir-anthology-dev` to the container
+- the options `-d` and `--rm` simultanously cause the container to be deleted when the daemon exits (which happens e.g. when the host computer shuts down).
+I found it convenient to remove the `--rm` option to use the same docker container over multiple sessions.
 ```bash
 docker run -d --rm -it -p 8000:8000 -v $(pwd):/ir-anthology --name ir-anthology-dev ubuntu:20.04 bash -c "tail -f /dev/null"
 ```